 If you don't need to complete a self assessment tax return and want to swerve accountant fees - you can also notify HMRC in writing to register your capital losses too.

-Oliver made a £20,000 gain selling Bitcoin this year, but last year he made a loss of £10,000.
+Oliver made a £20,000 gain selling Bitcoin this year, but last year he made a loss of £10,000, which he registered with HMRC.
 He has not used any of his £12,300 Capital Gains Tax free allowance this year.

 So Oliver can use his £10,000 loss from the previous year to offset his £20,000 gain, bringing it down to £10,000.
 This figure is less than his allowance, in fact, he still has £2,300 in his personal allowance pot to spare!
 This leaves Oliver with no Capital Gains Tax to pay for the year.